NioCorp Developments (NB)

 AI Analysis | Feedback

-- Scandium: A lightweight metal primarily used in high-performance aluminum-scandium alloys for aerospace and other applications.
+- Scandium: A lightweight and high-strength metal primarily used in aluminum-scandium alloys for aerospace and sporting goods, as well as in solid oxide fuel cells.

-- Titanium: A strong, lightweight, and corrosion-resistant metal used across aerospace, medical, and industrial sectors.
+- Titanium: A strong, lightweight, and corrosion-resistant metal used in aerospace, medical implants, and various industrial applications.

 AI Analysis | Feedback